Installation¶

 also be installed via brew.
 However, CMake is not always able to

 detect these compilers and will still use Clang.
-This also applies to
+For OpenMP support,

-If the Python interface of FastChem is used, a corresponding Python
+If the Python interface of FastChem is used, a Python 3

-3 installation is also required.
-By default, MacOS ships only with an
+installation is also required.
+By default, macOS ships only with an

-outdated Python 2 version that cannot be used for FastChem.
+outdated Python 2 version that cannot be used with FastChem.
 A more

-up-to-date version can also be installed by, for example, brew.
+up-to-date version can also be installed via, for example, brew.

-like pip3 (to install other required Python modules) actually link
+pip3 (to install other required Python modules) actually point

 to that version.
 An alternative way to install and manage different

-version is pyenv, which can be found under
+version is pyenv, which can be found at

 https://github.com/pyenv/pyenv.